Blue-Labs/misty/README.md

 see the same current state of the relay boards controlled by the zone buttons.

+I currently use three Pi nodes as three individual setups.
+The software has been rewritten to support multiple nodes and I'm currently modifying the web UI so all three Pi nodes will be controllable by the same interface.
+One controls all the electrical outlets for my saltwater reef tank.
+Another controls low volume irrigation watering for our back yard gardens.
+Another controls the sprinkler zones for the lawn.

+My Pi nodes are built using Arch Linux, some are wired, some are wireless.

 ## Features
 * Based on Python 3, provider uses asyncio
 * Uses dynamic authentication for crossbar